Kuma110011/8431-Group10/README.md

     + If the user chooses "Your Own Profiles",  `view_own_profile(user)` is called.
 This function prints the profile of the user and provides 3 options "Edit Profile", "Delete Profile", and "Go back" for the user.
 If the user chooses "Edit Profile", `edit_profile()` function is called to present the user current profile and modify the profile based on the user's input.
     + If the user chooses "View matches", `view_matches(user)` is called.
 This function adds the mutual users to the match list and shows the matching result to the user

+### 3. `gui.py`
+GUI.py
+This file defines the graphical user interface (GUI) for the Rotmantic app using the Tkinter library.
+It provides an intuitive interface for users to interact with the app.
+Below are the main components and their roles:

+RotmanticApp Class: The main class that manages the entire GUI application, handling user interactions and transitions between different screens.

+__init__(self, root): Initializes the main window, sets up the application title, dimensions, and the initial screen.

+create_login_screen(): Displays the login screen where users can enter their username and password.
+Provides options to log in, sign up, or exit the application.

+create_signup_screen(): Presents the sign-up form where new users can register by entering their details like username, password, name, date of birth, gender, location, interests, and introduction.

+login(): Validates user credentials against the database.
+If valid, it proceeds to the user menu; otherwise, it displays an error message.

+sign_up(): Handles the user registration process, including input validation, and stores the new user in the database.

+create_user_menu(): Displays the user menu after successful login, offering options to start swiping, view profile, view matches, or log out.

+start_swiping(): Initiates the swiping feature where users can browse through recommended profiles and choose to like, dislike, or skip them.

+show_next_user_swiping(): Displays the next user profile for swiping and handles user actions such as like, dislike, or skip.

+skip_user_and_continue(): Allows users to skip a profile without making a decision, and proceed to the next profile.

+view_profile(): Allows the user to view their profile information, including personal details, interests, and introduction.

+edit_profile(): Enables users to modify their profile information, including name, location, interests, and introduction.

+delete_profile(): Provides the option to delete the user's profile permanently after confirmation.

+view_matches(): Displays a list of all users who have mutually liked each other, and allows the user to view detailed profiles of their matches.

+show_match_profile(): Displays the profile of a matched user, providing details such as name, age, gender, location, interests, and introduction.

+like_user(): Handles the action of liking a user during swiping and updates the database accordingly.

+dislike_user(): Handles the action of disliking a user during swiping and updates the database accordingly.

+no_more_users(): Informs the user when there are no more profiles available to swipe.

+**clear_screen() and clear_swipe_window(): Utility functions to clear the current screen or swiping window before displaying new content.

+Additional Features
+Error Handling: The application includes error handling for invalid inputs, such as an incorrect date of birth format or an existing account during sign-up.

+Popup Messages: Uses Tkinter's messagebox to display information, success, and error messages to the user.

+This GUI version of Rotmantic provides a more user-friendly and visually appealing interface compared to the command-line interface described in main.py.
+It retains all core functionalities while enhancing user interaction through graphical elements.